jbj88817/Java-Projects/Bouncing Balls/README.md

 Overview:

-Designed an algorithm to implement n(n>=1) balls bouncing within the window site, and can also set wall obstables between them.
+Designed an algorithm to implement n(n>=1) balls bouncing within the window site, and can also set wall obstacles between them.

 For the video demo, please click the image below: